KatiBioInf/project4_ML-prediction/README.md

 # project4_ML-prediction
-We develop various machine learning models to predict diabetes status (Kaggle dataset)
+I use various machine learning models from scikit learn to predict diabetes status.
+The data are obtained from (Kaggle)[https://www.kaggle.com/datasets/mathchi/diabetes-data-set] but also uploaded here as .csv.